DanelleFarr/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the homepage for my homework

-I'm glad you are here.
-I plan to talk about ...
+I really shouldn't have taken so long to do this